-An MBA in criminal justice can provide business professionals with the opportunity to advance their knowledge and skills into the managerial arena.
+An MBA in criminal justice can allow business professionals to advance their knowledge and skills in the managerial arena.
 It can also make an entry-level candidate more attractive to prospective employers, or help someone who is transitioning careers to break into the field.
 Because criminal justice is a huge field, those who earn an MBA may enjoy various career paths, including work as correctional officer supervisors, police and detective supervisors, criminal profilers, criminologists, district attorney/attorney general investigators, supervisory criminal investigators, forensic examiners, emergency management directors, and security managers.

 Overall, these specialized MBAs are designed for students looking to approach criminal justice through the lens of business operations.
 As a result, these programs aren’t as common as a master’s of science (MS) in criminal justice, and those interested in the research underpinning criminal justice investigations may consider the MS instead of the business-focused MBA.

-For those looking to improve their skills, become a more competitive applicant, or transition careers, there are MBA programs in CJ available online.
-An online MBA may be appropriate for parents, working professionals, or the students living in more rural areas who are unable to attend campus sessions regularly.
+There are MBA programs in CJ available online for those looking to improve their skills, become more competitive applicants, or transition careers.
+An online MBA may be appropriate for parents, working professionals, or students living in more rural areas who are unable to attend campus sessions regularly.

 Read on to learn about online MBAs in criminal justice, including what to expect from a program and discussions of three outstanding educators in the field.